brentyi/tyro/docs/source/examples/basics.rst

 Choices
 -------

-:code:`typing.Literal[]` can be used to restrict inputs to a fixed set of literal choices.
+:py:data:`typing.Literal[]` can be used to restrict inputs to a fixed set of literal choices.

 .. code-block:: python